 The City provides passive and active recreation facilities throughout the City including any facilities located within these reserves.
 For more information on the City's recreational facilities click here.

-Sportsgrounds bookings are available for sporting clubs and schools and other activities including personal training; other reserves are also available for bookings for weddings, parties and more.
-For more information click here or contract the Events Scheduling Officer, Wendy Smith on 9792 7216 or firstname.lastname@example.org .
+Sportsgrounds bookings are available for sporting clubs, schools and other activities including personal training; other reserves are also available for bookings for weddings, parties and more.
+For more information click here or contact the Events Scheduling Officer on 9792 7000 or firstname.lastname@example.org.

 For any maintenance related queries please contact the Open Space Department on 9792 7301 or email@example.com.